 Terrible Hockey Gear Odor

 Hockey Moms are a rare breed.
 We spend an enormous amount of time freezing our tails off, watching our sons whack a puck with a stick.
 We wake early and drive hours every week to allow our children to play in a sport where we have to sign a waiver warning us of serious injury, paralysis, and possible death.
 And then, there is an unbelievable repugnant smell.
 There is nothing that will take away your wonderful new car smell faster than driving a hockey carpool.
 There is no smell more disgusting than stinky hockey gear.
 The smell is so strong my son has permanent damage to his olfactory system.
 He knows he smells; he just fails to understand the magnitude of the stench.

 What Causes the Hockey Smell?

 It's not just dirt and sweat that cause equipment to smell.
-The real culprit behind this horrible stench is bacteria that thrives on growing in damp conditions.
+The real culprit behind this horrible stench is bacteria that thrive on growing in damp conditions.
 The bacteria survive and propagate in moist, warm conditions, including the body, which can then be transferred to sports equipment.
 If the gear isn't cleaned or dried properly, it becomes a breeding ground.
 Aside from the smell, the danger associated with this is if a player has a cut or scrape and comes in contact with the dirty equipment.
-This results in a possible infection.
+This results in possible infection.